Vernon Cook

 Vernon Floyd Cook (July 10, 1927 – November 23, 1987) is a former member of the Ohio House of Representatives. and former faculty member of the University of Akron Political Science Department.

 Cook was the first Director of the Ray C. Bliss Institute of Applied Politics.

 He was a cousin of former U.S. Representative Robert E. Cook.

 Early life and military service

 Cook was born in Kent, Ohio.
 He left high school in 1944 to enlist in the United States Army Air Corps, and served as a cryptographer for the 231st AAF BU.
 He was stationed in Alamogordo, New Mexico, England, and Germany as part of Operation Paperclip.

 After his discharge from active duty, Cook served in the United States Army Reserve and obtained the rank of captain.
 His reserve duties included teaching cryptographic and interrogation techniques at Fort George G. Meade.

 He married Sharen Louise Mills from Fort Lauderdale, Florida.

 Education

-Cook graduated with a Bachelor of Arts degree from Ohio State University in 1951.
-He also attended Miami University and completed the classwork required for a doctorate, but never his dissertation.
+Cook graduated from Ohio State University in 1951.
+He also attended Miami University.

 He was posthumously awarded an honorary Ph.D. from the University of Akron in 1988.